Vietnamese Jicama, Carrot, Egg & Chinese Sausage Spring Rolls (Bo Bia)

 Instructions

-1. Prep the ingredients and set them aside.
-Soak the dried shrimp in hot water for 10 minutes, or until softened, then drain.
+1. Prepare the ingredients: Soak the dried shrimp in hot water for 10 minutes, or until softened, then drain.
 Peel the jicama and slice it into matchsticks.
 Peel the carrot and slice at a diagonal for more surface area then slice into matchsticks.
 Peel and thinly slice the shallots.

 4. Cook the eggs: Add about a tablespoon of vegetable oil to the empty skillet and heat on medium-high.
 Use a pastry brush or tilt the skillet to spread the oil evenly all over the skillet, including the slides.
 Add half of the beaten eggs.
 Swirl it around to get a thin layer.
 Cook for about 30 seconds or until it is no longer runny.
 Slide the thin sheet of eggs onto a plate and set it aside.
 Repeat with another tablespoon of vegetable oil and the remaining half of the beaten eggs.
 Place the two egg sheets on top of each other.
 Roll them up then thinly slice them into ribbons.
 Set aside.